-The STI Plan is designed to reward executives for the achievement of annual performance targets.
-The STI Plan and the annual performance targets under the STI Plan are reviewed annually by the Remuneration Committee and approved by the Board.
-All awards to KMP are assessed and recommended by the Remuneration Committee and approved by the Board.
+The Short Term Incentive (STI) Plan is designed to reward executives for the achievement of annual performance targets.
+The STI Plan and the annual performance objectives under the STI Plan are reviewed annually by the Remuneration Committee and approved by the Board.
+All awards to Key Management Personnel (KMP) are assessed and recommended by the Remuneration Committee and approved by the Board.

-For 2021 Key Management Personnel, other than the Managing Director, can earn up to 35% of Total Fixed Remuneration (TFR) under the STI Plan whilst the Managing Director can earn up to 50% of TFR.
-Other Managers of the Group can earn up to 15-27.5% of TFR under the Plan.
+For 2022, KMP other than the Managing Director, can earn up to 35% of Total Fixed Remuneration (TFR) under the STI Plan whilst the Managing Director can earn up to 50% of TFR.
+Other Managers of the Group can earn up to 15-25% of TFR under the Plan.

 The annual performance targets are based on challenging goals with a mix of both Company performance and project specific targets.

-The Group's key STI performance measures for the year ending 31 December 2021 are summarised below.
+Given its status as a pre-revenue exploration entity focused on the development of its key projects, the Company does not consider that financial targets such as net profit are relevant measures for a STI program.
+The Group's key STI performance measures for the year ending 31 December 2022 are summarised below;

-- Effective management of environmental conditions and safety performance. - Community and land owner engagement in Brazil. - Achievement of defined targets for the Jaguar Project with respect to exploration activity performance, Mineral Resource definition and new target definition. - Achievement of a number of key deliverables in relation to the licensing, feasibility study and other development activities of the Jaguar Nickel Project. - Achievement of value adding outcome for the Jambreiro Iron Ore project. - Market capitalisation growth targets.
+- effective management of environmental conditions and safety performance; - community and land owner engagement in Brazil; - achievement of defined targets for the Jaguar Project with respect to exploration activity performance and mineral Resource definition; - achievement of a number of capital projects; - achievement of a number of key deliverables in relation to the licensing, definitive feasibility study, offtake and other development activities of the Jaguar Nickel Project; - achievement of value adding outcome for the Jambreiro Iron Ore project; and - market capitalisation growth targets.

-Details of STI incentives awarded during the year are detailed in Section 16.6.4.
+Details of STI incentives awarded during the year are provided in Section 16.6.4.